FlorianMichael/EnZasRenderGlitchPatchModForMinecraft/README.md

 ![after.png](.github/images/after.png)

 ## Contact
 If you encounter any issues, please report them on the [issue tracker](https://github.com/FlorianMichael/EnZasRenderGlitchPatchModForMinecraft/issues).
-If you just want to talk or need help with BaseProject feel free to join my [Discord](https://discord.gg/BwWhCHUKDf).
+If you just want to talk or need help with EnZasRenderGlitchPatchModForMinecraft feel free to join my [Discord](https://discord.gg/BwWhCHUKDf).